History of Australian rules football in Victoria (1859–1900)

 Australian rules football was first organised in Victoria in 1859 when its rules were codified by the Melbourne Football Club.

 First rules: 1859

-On 17 May 1859, the first rules for a local code of football were written during a meeting of four members of the Melbourne Cricket Club (MCC): Tom Wills, William Hammersley, J. B. Thompson and Thomas Smith.
+The original local football rules were drafted on 17 May 1859, in a meeting between four members of the Melbourne Cricket Club (MCC), which included Tom Wills, William Hammersley, J. B. Thompson and Thomas Smith.
 The meeting was held at the Parade Hotel on the site of the present MCG Hotel.
-Wills, a renowned cricketer, was secretary of the MCC at the time.
+Wills, a renowned cricketer, was secretary of the MCC.
 He had attended Rugby School and was familiar with the argument between the proponents of allowing players to handle the ball (i.e., Rugby football) and those who wanted players to use their feet only, the style later adopted by the Football Association.

 1859 – Geelong rules

 Below are the rules for Australian Rules Football, alleged to have been used by the Geelong Football Club in 1859.
 They were originally written down by hand.
 This is strange, as when Geelong formed in July 1859, they used the Melbourne rules.
 Graeme Atkinson, writing in Everything You Wanted Know About Australian Rules Football ... considers it likely that these Geelong rules were drawn up prior to the first rules of the Melbourne Football Club which were drafted on 17 May 1859.: